lee-ros/exp_py_trees/README.md

-# exp_py_trees
+# Experimenting with py-trees and ros2
-An experimental repo for testing the py_trees library
+An experimental repo for testing the py_trees library with ros2 integration

 ## Building and Running
 To build the package run: